 We surveyed the car insurance prices in the city of Aurora for the purpose of illustrating.
 Auto insurance rates depend not only on where a motorist lives but also what coverage they choose, what car they drive, and any blemishes on their driving record.
 The impact of the Town of Aurora does nudge car insurance rates up, compared with communities such as Guelph to the west.
 As a GTA suburb, however, Aurora’s rates are much lower than cities such as Vaughan and Brampton’s.

 A driver’s choice of insurance provider also has a big effect on premiums because of the insurance industry structure in Ontario.
 While heavily regulated by the provincial government, insurers operate in a competitive market.
 Subject to approval, every company devises its own rates and procedures.
 This presents the car insurance consumer with a wide range of insurance products and prices.
 While many consumers think auto insurance costs about the same from every company, this isn’t the case.
 Seeking to gain a competitive advantage, each company uses unique underwriting rules.
 Therefore, one driver may see hundreds of dollars in price differences between companies for the same policy.

 Ontario’s Mandatory Car Insurance

 All provinces in Canada require that cars on the road carry insurance.
-In Ontario, the basic auto insurance policy has four components, the key to being third party liability and accident benefit coverage.
+In Ontario, the basic auto insurance policy has four components, the key to being third-party liability and accident benefits coverage.

 As well as liability, accident benefits may also fall short under some circumstances.
 Changes to legislation in 2016 cut the amount insurers pay for certain combinations of benefits.
 While drivers should not be substantially affected in most cases, there are situations where insurance companies pay only half of what they would prior to the changes.
 Motorists may add additional accident benefits coverage now as well.